znsio/specmatic-documentation/documentation/backward_compatibility.md

                     type: integer
 ```

-Once the contract is complete you can remove the WIP tag.
+Once the specification is complete you can remove the WIP tag.

 ## Backward Compatibility Rules